Hi, I am Mark, the buyer at Audio Recycle.

 I want to sell my vinyl records in Melbourne

 Your record collection can be brought to our record store Dutch Vinyl 7 days a week between 10am to 6pm.
+A valuation of vinyl records can usually be done on the spot.

 Our address is 269 Johnston street in Abbotsford - close to Victoria Park station.
 We'll inspect your records and make you a suitable offer.